Armen-GH/Armen-GH/README.md

 <h2 align="left">Hi👋!
-I'm Armen HADDAD and I'm a Masters student Data Science and analytics student at EPITA</h2>
+I'm Armen HADDAD and I'm a Masters student in Data Science and analytics student at EPITA, located in Paris</h2>

 ###